cedrickchee/YDKGo/content/docs/design/composition/_index.md

 consume it.
 It has a database too.
 Our goal is to move the Xenia's data into Pillar's system.

-How long is it gonna take?
+How long will it take?
 How do we know when a piece of code is done so we can move on the next piece of code?
 If you are a technical manager, how do you know whether your debt is "wasting effort" or "not putting enough effort"?